 - Faculty: Faculty of Creative and Critical Studies

 - Degree: Bachelor of Arts

-Art History involves the close study and analysis of complex visual artifacts – including the fine arts, as conventionally conceived, and popular visual cultures, such as film and media – against a background of histories, ideologies, theories, and values.
-It offers you courses in the visual art traditions of many cultures, with particular focus on theoretical and critical discourses concerning the social impact of art and visual representation.
-Combined majors are available with Cultural Studies, or English.
+Art History involves the study and analysis of complex visual artifacts – including conventional fine arts and popular visual cultures, such as film and media – against a background of histories, ideologies, theories, and values.

 Experiential learning and research